Safety security of Adolescents from violence & injuries

 • Children should retell the events of the trauma to the therapist.

-• Confront offender in child’s presence
+• Confront the offender in the presence of child

 Which actions should be taken when students create harm to others?